jarsonX/Portfolio/README.md

 Projects included here are the best representation of my skills and areas of expertise.

 Be advised that more can be found in Data_Analysis and Data_Science repositories.
-However, those might be unstructured, create purely for my own use.
+However, those might be unstructured, created purely for my own use.